 36. November 7, 2001.
 Georgia.
 Jose High.
 Lethal Injection.
 High was pronounced dead some one hour and nine minutes after the execution began.
 After attempting to find a useable vein for "15 to 20 minutes," the emergency medical technicians under contract to do the execution abandoned their efforts.
 Eventually, one needle was stuck in High's hand, and a physician was called in to insert a second needle between his shoulder and neck.

 38. December 13, 2006.
 Florida.
 Angel Diaz.
 Lethal Injection.
 After the first injection was administered, Mr. Diaz continued to move, and was squinting and grimacing as he tried to mouth words.
 A second dose was then administered, and 34 minutes passed before Mr. Diaz was declared dead.
 At first a spokesperson for the Florida Department of Corrections claimed that this was because Mr. Diaz had some sort of liver disease.
-After performing an autopsy, the Medical Examiner, Dr. William Hamilton, stated that Mr. Diaz’s liver was undamaged, but that the needle had gone through Mr. Diaz’s vein and out the other side, so the deadly chemicals were injected into soft tissue, rather than the vein.
-Two days after the execution, Governor Jeb Bush suspended all executions in the state and appointed a commission “to consider the humanity and constitutionality of lethal injections.”
+After performing an autopsy, the Medical Examiner, Dr. William Hamilton, stated that Mr. Diaz’s liver was undamaged, but that the IV catheters (which had been inserted in both arms) had gone through Mr. Diaz’s veins and out the other side, so the deadly chemicals were injected into soft tissue, rather than the vein.
+Two days after the execution, Governor Jeb Bush temporarily suspended all executions in the state and appointed a commission “to consider the humanity and constitutionality of lethal injections.”
 In 2014, pictures from the autopsy of Mr. Diaz’s body, along with a long article describing his painful death, were published in THE NEW REPUBLIC.